 The insights that come out of the first four steps of this process are illuminating.
 Most companies have never had customer insights like this before, nor the decision-making advantages that come along with them.

 Using the insights from this innovation process, you can determine which strategy is best, allowing you to make the winning move.

-A good innovation strategy comes with a lot of benefits, most of which center around getting your various teams on the same page to create value.
+An effective innovation strategy comes with many benefits, most of which center around getting your various teams on the same page to create value.